mooreorless/status-service/CONTRIBUTING.md

 + Create issues that need to be fixed and submit a pull request to master.
 + Provide descriptive commit messages
 + Update documentation when adding features or special configurations are required to run the application.
++ Changes are required to include a test case.